Mahesh1998/grass-docs/cmake_build_docs/slackware_cmake.rst

 Building the grass using CMake in Slackware using System Libraries
 ==================================================================

+CMake, dependency libraries are pre-installed in slackware.
+So, proceeding to build the project.

 1. Create a build directory if doesn't exists in project directory and navigate to that build directory.

   | `mkdir build`